Bivizul/AGlossaryForSportsBettors/README.md

-# A Glossary For Sports Bettors
+### A Glossary For Sports Bettors

 ## 📜 &nbsp;Description app:

-Extended statistics for several football clubs.
+# Application with a pulsing button, inside a collapsible list with a search by the first letter.

 ## 🛠 &nbsp;Tech Stack